-Copies of the FSS were sent out to all the Fund's employers and the fund's actuary, adviser and union representatives on 31st March 2011.
+Copies of the FSS were sent out to all the Fund's employers and the fund's actuary, adviser and union representatives on 31st March 2014.

-A copy can be seen in Part 8, pages 98 - 115 and on the Pension Fund website.
+A copy can be seen on the Pension Fund website.

 4.9 Knowledge and Skills Framework